philbackworks/3AFans.com-Site-Data/_toys-1-6/chicken-d.md

   -  Peppermint Grove
 article_contributors: [Phil Back]
 toy_pics:
+  -  just-a-rumor.jpg
 backstory: Chicken D is the lackey henchman of Golden Dolphin (brother of Peppermint Grove).
 ---
-This character is not a toy...yet!
+This character is not a toy... yet!

 Chicken D - the henchman lackey of <a href="/toys-1-6/golden-dolphin/">Goldin Dolphin</a>, is mentioned on the packing of the <a href="/toys-1-6/peppermint-grove-robot-krieger/">Peppermint Grove</a> Black Onyx set.
 Looking forward to more information on this character.